-Your ballot must be received by the Department of Elections office for your county by 8 pm on Election Day, Tuesday May 14.
+Your ballot must be received by the Department of Elections office in your county by 8 PM on Election Day, Tuesday May 13.
 You can return your ballot by:

 - Placing the ballot in the U.S. Mail - Dropping off the ballot at the Department of Elections office in your county.